Urologists making major advances in prostate cancer research, care

 Bahler said the work they’re doing at IU School of Medicine Department of Urology is all in hopes of saving lives and helping those impacted by prostate cancer.

 “It’s a special part of our job that we get to walk with you through an important and stressful time,” Bahler said.

-Clint Bahler, MD, MS, is an assistant professor of urology at IU School of Medicine.
+Clint Bahler, MD, MS, is an assistant professor of urology at IU School of Medicine and a member of the IU Simon Cancer Center.
 Learn more about prostate cancer research and care at IU School of Medicine.